Mai Dai Luu

 Luu often paints in a highly colorful, sensual manner, expressing desires for connection, for bodies, and for what might be called the erotic fullness of life.
 There is always a presence of intimacy and sexuality in his work, a persistent male-female longing.
 Even behind the flowers he paints, one often glimpses the outline of a lover, or a suggestion of romance.
 Amidst nature and the radiant beauty of life, romantic love is never absent.
 His practice, existing at the intersection of autobiography and Vietnamese history, explores how certain yearnings, spiritual desires, and beliefs are projected onto natural elements, flowers, fields, the landscape itself, as extensions of memory and emotional life.
 With references to Vietnamese history, Luu’s expansive body of work channels a kind of solar energy, both within the human body and the larger structures of the world.

-He has exhibited widely across Vietnam and Southeast Asia, and his work is included in both public and private collections, notably the Imago Mundi Collection in Italy.
+He has exhibited widely across Vietnam and Southeast Asia, his work is included in both public and private collections, notably the Imago Mundi Collection in Italy.